Visa applicants in Indonesia may apply for a visa to the United States at the U.S. Embassy in Jakarta or at the U.S.

 - Personally appear for your appointment

 Your visa interview with a U.S. consular officer is the last step in the visa application process.
 All non-immigrant visa applicants must appear in person for their appointment except for applicants who qualify for the Interview Waiver and applicants in the following visa classes: A1, A2, G1, G2, G3, G4, NATO and C3.

-For U.S. Embassy Jakarta applicants only: Report to the front gate of U.S. Embassy Jakarta, Jalan Medan Merdeka 5, no earlier than 15 minutes prior to your appointment and 30 minutes after your appointment time.
+For U.S. Embassy Jakarta applicants only: Report to the front gate of U.S. Embassy Jakarta, Jalan Medan Merdeka 5, no earlier than 30 minutes prior to your appointment and 30 minutes after your appointment time.
 At the end of your visa interview, you will receive one of these following colored documents:

 - White: Your visa application is approved and explaining how to collect your passport with the US visa.